General WordPress optimization techniques

 Site load analysis tools

-There are various online tools you can use to analyze your website.
+See the website loading tools article for a list of tools you can use to analyze your site.
 Such tools can provide insight into how your website is performing, identify issues that are causing your site to load slower than expected, and some tools even recommend solutions to help you troubleshoot further.

 Browser tools